 Additional modification on the sematic of po_sei_payload_type[ i ] is below.

 po_sei_payload_type[ i ] specifies the value of payloadType for the i-th SEI message for which information is provided in the SEI processing order SEI message.
-The values of po_sei_payload_type[ m ] and po_sei_payload_type[ n ] shall not be identical when m is not equal to n.
 The SEI message with the same payloadType, and the same T.35 SEI message defined codes when present, shall have the same SEI processing order value.